 If you plan to spend the night at the airport, here are a few things to keep in mind:

-- Noise – During the day, expect to hear frequent announcements like boarding calls, safety warnings, and passenger pages.
-At night, when there are no more flights, announcements still run fairly often, and ambient music may plan.
-Heads up that a cleaning crew may make an appearance after midnight.
+• Noise – During the day, expect to hear frequent announcements like boarding calls, safety warnings, and passenger pages.
+At night, when there are no more flights, announcements still run pretty often, and ambient music may play.
+Heads up!
+A cleaning crew may make an appearance after midnight.
 Come prepared with earplugs or noise-cancelling headphones.

 Security & Safety